-In the former fituation of the English government, when the fovereign was, in a great measure, independent of his subjects, the king chose his ministers, either from personal favour, or from an opinion of their ability; without any regard to their parliamentary interest or talents.
-It has fince been the maxim of princes, where-ever popular leaders encroach too much on royal authority, to confer offices on them; in expectation, that they will afterwards become more careful not to diminish that power, which has become their own.
-These politics were now embraced by Charles; a fure proof, that a fecret revolution had happened in the constitution, and had necessitated the prince to adopt new maxims of government.
-But the views of the King were, at this time, so remote from those of the puritans, that the leaders, whom he gained, lost, from that moment, all interest with their party, and were even pursued as traitors, with implacable hatred and refentment.
-This was the case with Sir Thomas Strafford.
-Wentworth, whom the King created, first a baron, then a viscount, and afterwards Earl of Strafford; made him prefident of the council of York, and Lord deputy of Ireland; and regarded him as his chief minister and counsellor.
-By his eminent talents and abilities, Strafford merited all the confidence, which the King reposed in him: His character was stately and austere; more sitted to procure esteem than love: His fidelity to his master was unshaken; but as he now employed all his councils to support the prerogative, which he had formerly bent all his endeavours to diminish, his virtue seems not to have been intirely pure, but to have been susceptible of strong impressions from private interest and ambition.
-Sir Dudley Digges was, about the same time, created master of the rolls: Noy, attorney-general: Littleton, sollicitor-general.
-All these had been likewise parliamentary leaders; and were men very eminent in their profession.
-In the state of the confidence of the state of the state
+ful not to diminish that power, which has become their own.
+These politics were now embraced by Charles; a fure fymptom, that a fecret revolution had happened in the constitution, and had necessitated the prince to adopt new maxims of government.
+But the views of the King were, at this time, fo remote from those of the puritans, that the leaders, whom he gained, lost, from that moment, all interest with their party, and were even pursued as traitors, with implacable hatred and refentment.
+This was the case with Sir Thomas Wentworth, whom the King created, first a baron, then a viscount, and afterwards Earl of Strafford; made him prefident of the council of York and Lord lieutenant of Ireland; and regarded him as his chief minister and counsellor.
+By his eminent talents and abilities, Strafford merited all the confidence, which the King reposed in him: His character was stately and austere; more sitted to procure esteem than love: His fidelity to his master was unshaken; but as he now employed all his councils to support the prerogative, which he had formerly bent all his endeavors to diminish, his virtue seems not to have been intirely pure, but to have been susceptible of strong impressions from private interest and ambition.
+Sir Dudley Diggs was, about the same time, created master of the rolls: Noy, attorney-general: Littleton, follicitor-general.
+All these had been likeways parliamentary leaders; and were men very eminent in their profession.